cat-matta/Data_Science_Learning/README.md

 # Data_Science_Learning
-Learning how to do data science and analysis using Python
+Learning how to do data science and analysis using Python.
+Plans to mess around with machine learning later.

-Modules used:
+###### Modules used:

--numpy

--matplotlib

--scipy

--pandas

--seaborn

--plotly
+- numpy

+- matplotlib

+- scipy

+- pandas

+- seaborn

+- plotly

+###### Later on plans
+- scikit-learn

+- pytorch

+- tensorflow